-Clearly, affirmative action and equal employment opportunity are immediate and necessary agency objectives for Western Connecticut State University.
+Clearly, affirmative action and equal employment opportunity are immediate and necessary agency objectives for WCSU.
 We shall affirmatively provide services and programs in a fair and impartial manner.
-We also recognize the hiring difficulties experienced by individuals who are physically disabled and many older persons, and will undertake measures to overcome the present effects of past discrimination, if any, to achieve the full and fair utilization of such persons in the work force.
+We also recognize the hiring difficulties experienced by individuals who are physically disabled and many older persons and will undertake measures to overcome the present effects of past discrimination, if any, to achieve the full and fair utilization of such persons in the work force.
 The procedures for adding or refilling any unclassified faculty position are outlined in the current Faculty Handbook.

-Typically, the Chair of the Department must obtain approval from the School's Dean, who obtains final approval from the Provost/Vice President for Academic Affairs to advertise for the position.
-Then the Chair of the Department, or Department members acting together, prepare(s) the position announcement, which is first reviewed and approved by the appropriate School Dean.
-The Chief Human Resources Officer and Chief Diversity Officer also review the position announcement.
-After the Search Committee is established, the Chief Diversity Officer and/or an assigned designee from the Human Resources Office will routinely meet with and instruct its membership regarding the University's recruitment policy and related institutional goals to diversify the pool of candidates with respect to ethnicity, race, and gender.
-Through ongoing monitoring, the Chief Diversity Officer advises the Search Committee as to the sufficiency or insufficiency of the composition of the pool of candidates for the purpose of achieving the hiring and promotional goals of diversity.
+The Department Chairperson must obtain approval from the School's Dean, who obtains final approval from the Provost/Vice President for Academic Affairs to advertise for an open position.
+Then the Department Chairperson, or Department members acting together, prepare(s) the university search plan and drafted position announcement, which is first reviewed and approved by the appropriate School Dean.
+The Chief Diversity Officer and/or an assigned designee from the Human Resources Department reviews the university search plan and drafted position announcement.
+After the Search Committee is established, the Chief Diversity Officer and/or an assigned designee from the Human Resources Department will routinely meet with and instruct its membership regarding the University's recruitment policy and related institutional goals to diversify the pool of applicants/candidates with respect to ethnicity, race, and gender.
+Through ongoing monitoring, the Chief Diversity Officer advises the Search Committee as to the sufficiency or insufficiency of the composition of the pool of applicants/candidates for the purpose of achieving the hiring and promotional goals of diversity.

-Before the Search Committee prepares and recommends a list of the finalists, the Chief Diversity Officer and the Chair of the Search Committee will consult regarding good faith efforts made to obtain diversity, obtain a goal candidate, whether the finalist is a goal candidate, and the completion of relevant documentation.
-Prior to the offering of a position to a candidate, the Provost/Vice President for Academic Affairs will request that the Chief Diversity Officer approve the candidate(s) recommended for hire.
+Before the Search Committee prepares and recommends a document known as the University Finalist Memorandum, to identify a list of the finalists, the Chief Diversity Officer and the Chairperson of the Search Committee will consult regarding good faith efforts made to obtain diversity, (if possible) obtain a goal candidate, and determine whether the finalist is a goal candidate, and the completion of relevant documentation.
+Prior to the offering of a position to a candidate, the corresponding hiring authority will request that the Chief Diversity Officer approve the candidate(s) recommended for hire.

 The Program Goals as set forth in the Affirmative Action Plan further detail the University's Affirmative Action requirements for the hiring process of all positions.
-As President of Western Connecticut State University, I am committed to the University adhering to and meeting the program goals and timetables as set forth in the plan.
-The University is well positioned to continue Affirmative Action progress, and I will continue to exercise leadership and commitment to achieve all of the goals and timetables as set forth in the Affirmative Action Plan of Western Connecticut State University.
+As President of WCSU, I am committed to the University adhering to and meeting the program goals and timetables as set forth in the plan.
+The University is well positioned to continue Affirmative Action progress, and I will continue to exercise leadership and commitment to achieve all of the goals and timetables as set forth in the WCSU Affirmative Action Plan.

-This policy is not limited to employment practices, but extends to services and programs provided by the University.
+This policy statement is not limited to employment practices, but extends to services and programs provided by the University.
 All executive, administrative, and supervisory personnel are expected to discharge their affirmative action responsibilities, in word and deed, consistent with the University's objective to establish and implement affirmative action and equal employment opportunity for all qualified persons.

-As President of Western Connecticut State University, I pledge to make every good faith effort to realize all of the goals and timetables as set forth in the Affirmative Action Plan, and as required by pertinent state and federal legislation as set forth in the Affirmative Action Plan.
-Copies of the Affirmative Action Plan are housed in the Haas Library, the President's Office, the Provost and Vice President for Academic Affairs' Office, Human Resources, the Office of Diversity and Equity and online at www.wcsu.edu/diversity.
+As President of Western Connecticut State University, I pledge to make every good faith effort to realize all of the goals and timetables as set forth in the WCSU Affirmative Action Plan, and as required by pertinent state and federal legislation as set forth in the Affirmative Action Plan.
+Electronic copies of the Affirmative Action Plan will be made available (and disseminated) online at www.wcsu.edu/diversity.